Taliban to meet Western officials in Norway for aid talks

 “But we must talk to the de facto authorities in the country.
 We cannot allow the political situation to lead to an even worse humanitarian disaster,” Huitfeldt said.

-The international community is waiting to see how the Taliban intend to govern Afghanistan, after having largely trampled on human rights during their first stint in power between 1996 and 2001.
+The international community is waiting to see how the Taliban Islamic fundamentalists intend to govern Afghanistan, after having largely trampled on human rights during their first stint in power between 1996 and 2001.

 Several nations, including China, Russia, Turkey, the United Arab Emirates and Iran have however kept their embassies in Kabul open since the Taliban victory last year.